populationgenetics/exercises/HWexercise/HW.md

 b)  calculate the probability that the child of such a set of parents gets the disease

-c)  use your answers to a and b and the fact that there are 60000 children in total to calculate how many children you
-    expect will have healthy parents and nonetheless get the disease
+c)  use a, b and the fact that there are 60000 children in total to calculate how many children you expect will have healthy parents and nonetheless get the disease

 d)  finally calculate how big of proportion this is of the 6 children who got the disease